Spinfoams, $\gamma$-duality and parity violation in primordial gravitational waves: Discussion

-\emph{Acknowledgments.} We thank Pietro Don\`a, Juan Margalef-Bentabol, Djordje Minic, Javier Olmedo, Marc Schneider for useful discussions.
-This work was made possible through the support of the ID\# 62312 grant from the John Templeton Foundation, as part of the project \href{https://www.templeton.org/grant/the-quantum-information-structure-of-spacetime-qiss-second-phase}{``The Quantum Information Structure of Spacetime'' (QISS)}.
-The opinions expressed in this work are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
-E.B.~acknowledges support from the National Science Foundation, Grant No.~PHY-2207851.
+\emph{Acknowledgments.} We thank Pietro Don\`a, Juan Margalef-Bentabol, Djordje Minic, Javier Olmedo, and Marc Schneider for useful discussions.
+This work was made possible through the support of the Grant ID 62312 and Grant ID 63683 from the John Templeton Foundation (JTF), as part of the project ``The Quantum Information Structure of Spacetime'' (QISS) and the WOST project (\href{https://withoutspacetime.org}{\mbox{withoutspacetime.org}}).
+The opinions expressed in this work are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
+E.B.~acknowledges support from the National Science Foundation, Grants No. PHY-2207851 and PHY-2513194.
+M.R.R. acknowledges support from the U.S. Department of Energy (DOE) under award number~DE-SC00019066.

 [1]{} [1]{#1}